‘Get Out’ Blu-Ray Release Will Feature Director Commentary From Jordan Peele And Alternate Ending

 — Lil Chano From 79th (@chancetherapper) February 26, 2017

-Get Out’s Blu-ray release is expected to be just as much as a hit as its theatrical release has been.
+Get Out’s Blu-Ray release is expected to be just as much as a hit as its theatrical release has been.
 The film broke a number of important records upon its release.
 Jordan Peele became the first black writer-director to cross the $100 million box office mark.
-The film also is the highest grossing debut movie for a writer-director with an original script, breaking a record set by the Blair Witch Project in 1999.
-As if that wasn’t enough, Get Out is on track to become the 2nd highest grossing R-rated horror film of all time, a stunning feat for a film that had a production budget of just $4.5 million.
+The film is also the highest grossing debut movie for a writer-director with an original script, breaking a record set by the Blair Witch Project in 1999.
+As if that wasn’t enough, Get Out is on track to become the second highest grossing R-rated horror film of all time, a stunning feat for a film that had a production budget of just $4.5 million.
 Beyond the box office success of Get Out, there is a growing consensus that the film will be one to watch during the upcoming awards season, which wouldn’t be a shocker given the movie’s great reviews.

 With the unexpected acclaim and revenue Get Out has generated, Peele suddenly is the hot new director in town with his next move being closely watched.
 A.V.
 Club recently wrote about speculation that Peele may be directing a live-action version of Katsuhiro Otomo’s Anime classic Akira.
-The adaptation is being developed by Warner Brothers and apparently, Peele is the top pick.
+The adaptation is being developed by Warner Bros. and apparently, Peele is the top pick.

 For now, it is anyone’s guess what Peele’s next move will be.
-However, with the Blu-ray release for Get Out, he will get to see his passion project enter the homes of millions around the world.
+However, with the Blu-Ray release for Get Out, he will get to see his passion project enter the homes of millions around the world.

-[Featured image by Rich Fury/AP Images]
+[Featured Image by Rich Fury/AP Images]